 Your experience of Turkish street food is not complete until you try Midye Dolma.
 This snack is another plain but finger-licking staple of my favorite Turkish food.
 It calls for mussels offered on the half shell mixed with spicy rice and topped with a squeeze of lemon.
 Found only after dark at every other street of Taksim, Midye Dolma perfectly pairs with a beer.

 Kestane in Turkish, roasted chestnut is another staple of Turkish street food and a favorite for many locals and foreigners.
-Similar to Simit vendors, roasted chestnut sellers are pretty much everywhere filling the streets of Istanbul with delicious aromas.
-They are especially popular street snacks during the cold and winter days, as it helps you to warm up and boosts your energy.
+Like Simit vendors, roasted chestnut sellers are everywhere, filling the streets of Istanbul with the delicious aroma.
+They are trendy street snacks during the cold and winter days, as it helps you warm up and boost your energy.

 Turkish Ice Cream

 Turkish Ice Cream or dondurma is my absolute favorite snack among Turkish street foods.
 It is completely different from what you have tried elsewhere – it’s chewy, dense, and resistant to melting!

 The ice cream is made from two thickening ingredients – Arab gum or the mastic resin, and a flour made from the root of a young purple orchid called salep.
 These two components are added to the basic sugar and milk mixture.